 One of the main strengths of The Last Kingdom is its barely filtered portrayal of how nasty life in 9th century Britain must have been.

-In fact this show is very reminiscent of Game Of Thrones minus the T&A, in that regard.
-There’s beheadings and worse.
+In fact, this show is very reminiscent of Game of Thrones minus the T&A, in that regard.
+There are beheadings and worse.
 It also boasts a pretty gritty and sometimes grim portrayal of what life must have been like back then which translates into lots of mud to go along with all the blood that results from the activities of its characters.
-Also there’s swearing, a lot of swearing.
+Also, there’s swearing, a lot of swearing.

 Against this turbulent backdrop lives our hero, Uhtred.
 Born the son of a Saxon nobleman, he is captured by the Danes and raised as one of their own.
 Forced to choose between the country of his birth and the people of his upbringing, his loyalties are ever tested.
 What is he?
 Saxon or Dane?
 On a quest to reclaim his birthright, Uhtred must tread a dangerous path between both sides if he is to play his part in the birth of a new nation and, ultimately, recapture his ancestral lands.

-As it implies, this is high drama of the sort that portrays heroic deeds along with villainy, betrayal and cowardice.
+As it implies, this is a high drama of the sort that portrays heroic deeds along with villainy, betrayal, and cowardice.
 Add to this the intrigue and scheming of its less noble characters and you end up with a nice entertaining mix that never failed to hold my interest.

-There’s high adventure, and plenty of action along with the suspense of who will emerge victorious in the various subplots introduced along the way.
+There are high adventures and plenty of action along with the suspense of who will emerge victorious in the various subplots introduced along the way.
 I found myself cheering Uthred, his friends, and the various women he meets along the way, on.
 The drama is well written without indulging in too many cliches and actually managed to get me engaged in the struggle with the Danes over real estate.
-There is also a sub plot about christianity versus the old pagan religion and it gods.
+There is also a subplot about Christianity versus the old pagan religion and its gods.